Importance of Surge Protection

-Surge Protection as a Two Line Defence
+Surge Protection Device as a Two Line Defence

 First line of defence: the main service panel.
 When electrical systems and wiring are installed in a home or commercial space, licensed electricians install surge protectors at the panel.
 This line of defence is to protect against larger surges or electricity, they include circuit breakers, suppressors and fuses.

 The second line of defence: at the power outlet.
 Surge protectors also come in the form of a device that you plug into the power outlet, this line of defense is against smaller spikes and surges of electricity.